jbhopkins/bioxtasraw/docs/source/tutorial/s1_sec.rst

     |lc_analysis_buffer_range_png|

 #.
 You can make fine manual adjustments to the buffer range if necessary.
 Zoom
-    in on the baseline with the buffer region.
+    in on the baseline around the buffer region.
 Use the up/down arrows for the Start and End points to adjust the buffer region a little bit.
 You will see the region on the plot update as you make the changes.